MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/sdn-configure-slb-vip.md

 1. After the service is deployed, select **Fabric** > **Networking** > **Load Balancers**.
 2. Select **Show** > **Service** > **Load Balancer Information for Services** and expand the service to see which VIP is assigned.
-3. If users use the DNS name to access the service, request that the DNS administrator manually create a DNS entry for the VIP.
+3. If users use the DNS name to access the service, request the DNS administrator to manually create a DNS entry for the VIP.
 The entry should be the name that users will specify to connect to the service.
 For example, servicename.contosol.com.